All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (above) Monte di Rocca Romana (left) and Trevignano (right) seen from the Orsini Castle of Bracciano; (below) enlargement showing old Trevignano

-Trevignano is located on the northern shore of Lake Bracciano; the town was built on a small promontory which could be easily fortified.
-Today many Romans have built their second homes in the area to the west of the town because of its southern exposure, but in 1870 when Ferdinand Gregorovius visited Bracciano, the shores of the lake were marshy and very unhealthy.
+Today many Romans have built their second homes in the area to the west of the town because of its southern exposure, but in 1870 when

-During the Ist century BC wealthy Romans built villas on the shores of Lake Bracciano, an added attraction being the presence of some hot mineral springs (Aquae Apollinares Novae) which are still utilized for the treatment of arthritis; Trevignano was built on top of one of these villas and sections of ancient walls have been identified inside some medieval buildings.
-The area around Trevignano was the starting point of Aqua Traiana an ancient aqueduct which was repaired by Pope Paul V and which is best known as Acqua Paola.
+During the Ist century BC wealthy Romans built villas on the shores of Lake Bracciano, an added attraction being the presence of some hot mineral springs (Aquae Apollinares Novae) which are still utilized for the treatment of arthritis.
+Trevignano was built on top of one of these villas and sections of ancient walls have been identified inside some medieval buildings.
+The area around Trevignano was the starting point of Aqua Traiana, an ancient aqueduct which was repaired by Pope Paul V and which is best known as Acqua Paola.

 Ruins of the Orsini castle

 Trevignano is dominated by the ruins of a castle built in the XIIIth century and named after the Orsini who acquired it in 1378.
-It was extensively damaged towards the end of the XVth century when the sons of Pope Alexander VI attacked the Orsini possessions around the lake.
+It was extensively damaged towards the end of the XVth century when the troops of Pope Alexander VI attacked the Orsini possessions around the lake.

-L'Assunta seen from the castle
+S. Maria Assunta seen from the castle

 The parish church of Trevignano was renovated in the XVIth century by the Orsini.
 In 1693 Trevignano was sold to the Del Grillo, a family who owned a palace near the Forum of Augustus.
 One of the reasons behind the financial ruin of the Orsini was extravagant spending by Anne Marie de la Trémoille, the beautiful wife of Duke Flavio Orsini in 1675-1698.